pcboy/the-law/Japan/Taxes.md

 ## What if I buy something online in any other currency than JPY?
   This one is super complex, because the change rate matters, and the VAT too.
-  You can in theory register earnings / loss with change rate etc.
+  You can in theory register earnings / loss with change rate etc. But that's extremely complicated and I doubt you'll gain anything.
   To make it simple, here is what I do:
   - I create a new expense and set the tax rate at "out of scope" (対象外).
   - I set the amount in yens by looking at what my credit card charged.
 They should show you what was the rate being used.
-  - I put the rate in the "remarks" field so that it looks like `PRODUCT / 21.43 USD @ 108.8194円`
+  - I put the rate in the "remarks" field so that it looks like:`PRODUCT / 21.43 USD @ 108.8194円`

   Yes the change rate on my credit card statement is incredibly precise, 4 decimals.

 ## How do I record in the book an expense paid by private funds?
   Let's say you buy a phone for 5 mans with your personal credit card.
 Nothing will magically appear on freee.
 So you have to manually enter that transaction.
   This one is pretty simple.
 Just create a new entry, set it as expense (支出), then set the 口座 as "Private funds" (プライベート資金), and finish the expense details as usual.
 By doing this freee is automatically doing the whole thing of setting this up as you were giving money to the company etc (事業主借).
 It's all done for you.
-So feel free to use that private fund option anytime.
+So feel free to use that private fund option anytime you forget to use the business credit card or use cash.

 # Accounts / 勘定科目

 What are accounts?
-They are simply used to determine the tax category of everything you put in the book, so that the tax man can apply the government taxes framework easily and catch inconsistencies.
+They are simply used to determine the tax category of everything you put in the book, so that the taxman can apply the government taxes framework easily and catch inconsistencies.
 So it's pretty important to not make mistakes here.
 You want to choose the correct account for your everything you enter on freee.
+But at the same time it's not always clear cut which one you should choose and multiple accounts can be valid.
+It's only important to stay consistent.
+Don't declare multiple times the same thing with different accounts.
-The most common you are gonna use are listed below.
+The most common accounts you are gonna use are listed below.

 ## Meeting Fee / Entertainment Fee (会議費 / 交際費)
 These are 2 separate distinct accounts.
 But they can be confusing because they are used in similar ways.